 A/N: Hello everyone!
-So this is my first fic!
-I wrote this a few weeks ago and spent a lot of time since then considering publishing it, only to continually beat myself with uncertainties and fears.
-But I finally made myself do it, so I hope it does alright.
-And I'm sorry about the cliche title, but I could not for the life of me think of anything better.
+This is my first fic, and I'm sorry about the cliche title, but I could not for the life of me think of anything better.
 Anyway, I hope everything works out alright and I hit all the right buttons to get this out there.
 Please read and tell me what you think, good or bad!

 Disclaimer: Contrary to popular belief, I do not own Merlin.

 For what seemed like the first time in nearly a week, it was finally quiet.

 Of course, over the last week during which Morgana held the throne, there had been little talking within their small group, so naturally there was a general lack of noise.
 Between the sneaking around in the forest and hiding from patrols, added to the tension and depression that was almost tangible around them, it had been a terse, near silent period of time, devoid of nearly any talking besides the necessary.
 Only Merlin seemed to have been attempting to be cheerful; Arthur had been downright moody and lacking of enthusiasm in anything.
 The betrayal had hit him quite hard, and, to put it lightly, he had been finding it hard to see the use in any rebellion or retaliation against an army of immortal soldiers, led by his own half-sister.